Charles Hazlewood: Music director for film and theatre

 In 1995 Hazlewood and British theatre director Mark Dornford-May began working on a venture called Broomhill Opera in Kent, England.
 In 1999 they moved their operation to the largely derelict Wilton's Music Hall in East London, restoring it back into a living performance venue.
-As Music Director for Wilton’s Music Hall Hazlewood conducted The Beggars Opera (director Jonathan Miller) Britten's The Turn of the Screw (director Elijah Moshinsky), Puccini's Il Trittico (director Simon Callow) and Kurt Weill's The Silverlake with translation by Rory Bremner.
+As Music Director for Wilton's Music Hall Hazlewood conducted The Beggar's Opera (director Jonathan Miller) Britten's The Turn of the Screw (director Elijah Moshinsky), Puccini's Il Trittico (director Simon Callow) and Kurt Weill's The Silverlake with translation by Rory Bremner.

 In 1999, Hazlewood and theatre director Mark Dornford-May created a new opera company in Cape Town from the townships and villages of South Africa; the mostly black lyric-theatre company DDK (Dimpho di Kopane, Sotho for "combined talents") was formed.
 Of the 40 members, only three had professional training.
 In January 2001, the company's debut of Bizet's Carmen opened to damning South African reviews, with one newspaper saying it was preposterous for black South Africans to perform Western opera.
 Their South African Carmen went on to tour internationally.
-Fiona Maddocks wrote in The Observer ‘this is the Carmen by which all others should be measured’.
+Fiona Maddocks wrote in The Observer 'this is the Carmen by which all others should be measured'.
 Hazlewood was music director and conductor for the company's film version of Carmen, set in a township in South Africa, which won the Golden Bear award for Best Film at the 2005 Berlin International Film Festival.
 Their subsequent film, Son of Man, featured a score created by Hazlewood in collaboration with the company.